bmcmahen/Montage/README.md

-Moviola is an experimental home media center developeed with the Raspberry Pi in mind.
+Montage is an experimental home media center developeed with the Raspberry Pi in mind.
 It is very much a __work in progress__ and is bound to explode at any moment.
 The goal is to create an xmbc-like media player that is controlled entirely through a web interface on your mobile device.
 This is also an experimentation with building a (mobile) web application entirely in HTML5 and Javascript.

 It currently requires Node > 0.10 and GraphicsMagick.